SamClassicPatch/API/README.md

 This API is largely inspired by [Steamworks API](https://partner.steamgames.com/), where functions are divided into so-called "interfaces".

+### C API
 The key difference from Steamworks API though is that this API is more "flat", with most functions using plain C linkage and calling conventions instead of residing inside C++ interface classes.

 That's because as long as Classics Patch is loaded in memory, these functions may be called at any time without the need to check which interface is available.

-Still, some functions **are** behind interface classes that provide a special accessor method that returns a pointer to the interface whenever it's available.
-If it's not (for example when Classics Patch hasn't been initialized yet), the interface accessors return `NULL`.
+### C++ API (optional)
+This API also has a virtual C++ interface as an extra that simply wraps every C method into a virtual function under a specific class with a special accessor method.

+This is mostly useful when accessing the API through the game shell instead of directly linking the core library.
+For example, when you want to optionally interact with the patch through your mod but you're not certain whether your mod is being played through the patch or not.

+> [!WARNING]
+In very rare circumstances when Classics Patch hasn't been initialized yet, the interface accessors return `NULL` and the main virtual interface **cannot** be retrieved through the game shell!

 ## Usage